Please ensure Javascript is enabled for purposes of website accessibility

 Program Schedule

 The 64th Toronto Outdoor Art Fair is a multi-faceted and multi-layered event.
 More than 170,000 visitors join us each year at Nathan Phillips Square.
-It will be a great weekend of art collecting and artist discovery; installations, guided tours, soulful kids programs, and site-specific dance.
+It was a great weekend of art collecting and artist discovery; installations, guided tours, soulful kids programs, and site-specific dance.

 Friday, July 11th